sosolimited/Cpp-Handbook/STYLE.md

 ```

-### Braces
+## Braces

-Braces always open on the same line, except in constructors with initializer lists.
+Braces generally open on the same line, except in constructors with initializer lists.
 We also write javascript, where braces (practically) must open on the same line, and having consistency across languages is nice.

 ```c++
 namespace example {